 Try borrowing R700 000 to invest in R700 000 worth of shares!

 The average Johannesburg household spends a quarter of their gross monthly income on rent or their bond repayment.
-It stands to reason that buying four or five townhouses in Fourways, plus some patience while your tenants to pay off your retirement fund, you will be able to retire on the average Fourways townhouse dweller’s income.
+It stands to reason that buying four or five townhouses in Fourways, plus some patience while your tenants to pay off your property portfolio, will able to earn the average Fourways townhouse dweller’s income.